yuanqing/charming/README.md

 })
 ```

-Set `classPrefix` to `false` if you don&rsquo;t need a class on each wrapper element:
+Set `classPrefix` to `false` if you don’t need a class on each wrapper element:

 ```js
 charming(element, {